gilesbowkett/rewind/readme.md

     ruby tally_authors.rb <(cd /project && /this_dir/determine_authors.sh "js")

-The code isn't that tricky, and the output is easy to understand, but it's also easy to misconstrue.
+The code isn't tricky at all, and the output is easy to understand, but it's also easy to misconstrue.
 That's the tricky part.
 A developer could show up with few authorship events because they're new to a team, because they often do pair programming, because they prefer large